jmgiron98/CS-52/README.md

 # CS 52 Syllabus

 ### Current Announcements
 - The Zoom link will be the same for every Tuesday session.
-It is listed under the heading "Tuesday" in the Syllabus below
+It will be sent out over email, and we suggest you save it in your Calendar along with your weekly instance of this class for fast access.
+We are not posting it here to ensure that you are the only ones who have access to it.
 - Thursday Zoom links will depend on your SGM time.
 Read below.

 ### How will this quarter work?